-- Please note that these headers are often referred to as USB 3.0 internal headers, but the correct designation is USB 3.1 Gen 1.0. - Secure the bracket to either the front or rear panel of your chassis (not all chassis are equipped with the front panel option). - Connect the end(s) of the cables to the USB 3.1 Gen 1 headers on the motherboard.
+- Secure the bracket to either the front or rear panel of your chassis (not all chassis are equipped with the front panel option). - □ Connect the end(s) of the cables to the USB 3.0 headers on the motherboard.

-The motherboard contains 2x 9-pin internal header connectors onboard that can be used to connect an optional external bracket or devices containing up to four (4) USB 2.0 ports.
+The motherboard contains 2x 9-pin internal header connectors onboard that can be used to connect an optional external bracket containing up to four (4) USB 2.0 ports.